stk-kriging/qsi-paper-experiments/README.md

 To run the ECL experiments, you need to:

-1. Edit `scripts/benchmark/ecl_experiments.py` to indicate which test case you want to run.
+1. Edit `scripts/experiments/ecl_experiments.py` to indicate which test case you want to run.
 2. Start the virtual environment `ECL_env`.
-3. Run `scripts/benchmark/ecl_experiments.py`.
+3. Run `scripts/experiments/ecl_experiments.py`.

 Here is what it should look like:

 ![Snapshot of ECL experiments](images/ecl-snapshot.png)

+### Step by step: extracting convergence results

+To extract convergence results, you need to:

+1. Edit `scripts/experiments/results_computation.m` to indicate which test case you are interested about.
+2. Run `scripts/experiments/results_computation.m`.

 ## Test functions